 NOTE: If you are not experienced in tube bending, it is advisable that before you bend each solenoid extension tube, you make a sample tube using either a piece of brake line or a coat hanger.
-This -practice" will help you minimize errors and help you to produce an aesthetically pleasing plumbing job.
+This "practice" will help you minimize errors and help you to produce an aesthetically pleasing plumbing job.

-- 1. Install the four compression fittings into the blue distribution block (13).
+- Remove the four compression fittings from one distribution block (13).
 Remove the compression nuts and ferrules from the compression fitting bodies.
-Apply LoctiteTM to the 1⁄2"-24 threads on the distribution block fittings.
+Apply Teflon paste to the pipe threads on the distribution block fittings.
 Install and tighten all the fittings into the distribution block. - 2.
 Select two of the 12" solenoid extension tubes (12), and measure 1" in from the flared end and mark.
-Install a Blue B-Nut (9) and Blue sleeve (10) on the flared end. - 3.
+Install a red B-Nut (9) and red sleeve (10) on the flared end. - 3.
 Make a 90° bend in the two solenoid extension tubes at the 1" mark.
 The bend should start at the 1" mark and proceed away from the end of the tube. - 4.
-Install the two bent solenoid extension tubes and B-Nut assemblies on the nitrous inlet ports of the center two Fogger nozzles on one bank of the manifold, with the lone legs of the tube crossing.
+Install the two bent solenoid extension tubes and B-Nut assemblies on the fuel inlet ports of the center two Fogger nozzles on one bank of the manifold, with the lone legs of the tube crossing.
 Measure between the insides of the tubes and place a center mark across both tubes.
-Refer to Figure 8.
+Refer to Figure 9.

-- Measure and mark a centerline on the side of the distribution block. - Holding the marked block alongside the installed -erossed" fuel feed tubes, so that their center marks are aligned.
+- 5. Measure and mark a centerline on the side of the distribution block. - 6.
+Holding the marked block alongside the installed "crossed" fuel feed tubes, so that their center marks are aligned.
 Place another mark on each solenoid tube extension at the inside end of the two exposed compression fitting body thread sections.
-Refer to Figure 8. - 7.
+Refer to Figure 9. - 7.
 Remove the two solenoid extension tubes.
 Cut off the tubes at the inside end marks.
 Deburr and ream the cut ends.